Unique Aspects of the Blue Oak School Educational Program

 Physical Movement Activities

 Play is an essential part of Kindergartener’s physical development.
-Copious research by prominent educational researchers such as David Elkind, Howard Gardner, and Jane Healy confirm that healthy play is necessary for future academic success of young children.
-The development of the young child’s physical body, including fine and gross motor skills prepares them for the physical skills necessary to read, write and perform academically in future grades.
+Copious research by prominent educational researchers such as David Elkind, Howard Gardner, and Jane Healy confirm that healthy play is necessary for the future academic success of young children.
+The development of the young child’s physical body, including fine and gross motor skills, prepares them for the physical skills necessary to read, write and perform academically in future grades.

 - Rhythm Guides Instruction and School Activities

 Creating a connection to natural seasonal rhythms is integral to our educational program.
 Daily lesson plans reflect seasonal variations and honor the multicultural significance of seasonal celebrations.
-In addition to traditional holidays, our school community comes together annually for an autumn Harvest Faire, a multicultural celebration of light in December and the May Faire in spring.
+In addition to traditional holidays, our school community comes together annually for an autumn Harvest Festival, a multicultural celebration of light in December and the May Faire in spring.